2023 Most Popular Nursing Bachelor's Degree Schools in New Hampshire

 On average, nursing graduates from Rivier take out $30,999 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $369, assuming that the borrower is on a 10-year repayment plan.

-Out of the 9 schools in New Hampshire that were part of this year’s ranking, Saint Anselm College landed the # 3 spot on the list.
-St. Anselm College is a small private not-for-profit school located in the midsize suburb of Manchester.
+A rank of #3 on this year’s list means Saint Anselm College is a great place for nursing students working on their bachelor’s degree.
+St. Anselm College is a small private not-for-profit school located in the suburb of Manchester.

 About 93% of the students majoring in nursing at the school are women while 7% are male.